TaitoUnited/taito-cli/docs/manual/05-continuous-integration-and-delivery.md

 > TODO: command list is not up-to-date.

-* `taito --auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
+* `taito auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
 * `taito deployment cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).
 * `taito ci prepare`: Set ci flags by status check.
 The ci flags are used to control the following ci steps.
 For example if taitoflag_images_exist is set, many of the ci steps will be skipped since all images have already been built and tested by some previous CI build.
 * `taito install`: Install required libraries.